noliv197/7DOC-linkedin/README.md

   * The challenge proposes to follow simple guidelines given over the course of 7 days to create a Front-End App.

 * The main focus of this project was to practice how to:
-  * Analyze figma layout and arrange HTML accordingly
+  * Analyze figma layout and build HTML and CSS accordingly
   * Use Flexbox / Grid for layout responsiveness
   * Use responsiveness units to manipulate images and font sizes